The Leat | Malmesbury, Cotswolds | Dog Friendly Holiday

 • Book with us to get exclusive discounts to top attractions and experiences.

-• Dog friendly: A maximum of two well-behaved dogs are permitted at an additional cost per dog (on booking)
+• Dog friendly: A maximum of two well-behaved dogs are permitted at an additional cost per dog.

 Reviews